plblum/jivs/planning/ModelRulesService Design Problems.md

 * Do not assume that post-save failures are just another validator result.
 * Do not weaken the shared-configuration story just because the validation workflow has to be split.
 * Do preserve the central role of `ValidationManager.validate()` on both client and server.
-* Do preserve the possibility of returning either or both `IssuesFound` and `BusinessLogicErrors` from the server.
+* Do preserve the possibility of returning either or both `IssuesFound` and `ExternalIssuesFound` from the server.
 * Do preserve support for shared business-authored rules, UI extension of those rules, and client-authored model rules.

 ---